27 February 2024

 What may happen to your super in bear market?

 If share prices are falling, your super may experience a fall in value too.
 It may be tempting to change your investment to prevent further falls.
 Some members might think that moving from a diversified investment option such as AustralianSuper’s Balanced option to a cash option would avoid further falls.
-If you’re thinking of switching, it's important to understand the risks and check before you switch, and also to consider your financial advice options.
+If you’re thinking of switching, it's important to understand the risks and check before you switch, and also to consider your financial advice options1.

 What is a bull market?